OGRECave/ogre/Docs/src/hardware-buffers.md

 ## Pixel Formats {#Pixel-Formats}

+@copydetails Ogre::PixelFormat

 A pixel format described the storage format of pixel data.
 It defines the way pixels are encoded in memory.
 The following classes of pixel formats (PF\_\*) are defined:

 <dl compact="compact">
 <dt>Native endian formats (PF\_A8R8G8B8 and other formats with bit counts)</dt> <dd>

 These are native endian (16, 24 and 32 bit) integers in memory.
-This means that an image with format PF\_A8R8G8B8 can be seen as an array of 32 bit integers, defined as 0xAARRGGBB in hexadecimal.
 The meaning of the letters is described below.

 </dd> <dt>Byte formats (PF\_BYTE\_\*)</dt> <dd>